 Given this injeciton causes a significant post-injection flare, we suggest you avoid driving for at least 12 hours after an injeciton.

-PRP vs surgery: Which is preferred for tendons?
+PRP vs surgery: Which is preferred for Tendons?

 You should avoid surgery unless you’ve tried all other conservative treatments, including PRP therapy.